 A provocative premise about a woman who fakes a cancer diagnosis buoys this family-focused French limited series.

-This review of Mythomaniac (Netflix) is spoiler-free.
+This review of Mythomaniac Season 1 is spoiler-free.
 The French limited series debuted on November 28, 2019.

 A mythomaniac is someone with an abnormal or pathological tendency to tell lies, so it makes a fitting title for Netflix’s new six-episode French limited series, which debuted on the platform today.
 The family-focused drama fuses darkly comedic elements with a provocative premise to mixed but mostly decent effect.